borgaar/nvim/README.md

 ## Installation

 There are multiple ways of installing the config.
-Method A is recommended.
+Method A is automatic and recommended.

 ### Method A (Linux and MacOS only) (automatic) (recommended)